rstudio/keras3/man-src/k_amax/2-translated.Rmd

 keras.ops.amax(x, axis=1, keepdims=True)
 # array([[8], [5]], dtype=int32)
 ```

+@returns
+An array with the maximum value.
+If `axis=None`, the result is a scalar
+value representing the maximum element in the entire array.
+If `axis` is
+given, the result is an array with the maximum values along
+the specified axis.

 @param x Input tensor.
 @param axis Axis along which to compute the maximum.